Focus on what is within your control.

 So I’ve got, peonies are coming up, I’ve got tulips coming up, I’ve got heritage poppies coming up.
 They’re beautiful, they don’t last long, but they’re beautiful.
 And of course the tulips, I don’t know if I said tulips again or not, but it doesn’t matter.
 And the challenge that I was having with this is that, you know, some of these flowers are gonna die maybe, and or they’re gonna get a frost on them, and I just have too many to cover them.

 It’s not worth the effort of trying to get something to cover it until the snow goes away.
-But then I reminded myself that, of course we all know this, the weather’s out of our control.
+But then I reminded myself that, of course, we all know this, the weather’s out of our control.
 And I was thinking about this, about our careers.

 How Much Energy Are You Putting Into Things That Frustrating You

-When you look at the level of frustration that you have right now, when you look at the level of irritant that you have right now, or you look at the level of non-responsiveness that you have from someone, or you look at the level of chasing that you have to do with an employer, or, you know maybe you’re herding the cats, which are usually the big wigs, right?
+When you look at the level of frustration that you have right now, when you look at the level of the irritant that you have right now, or you look at the level of non-responsiveness that you have from someone, or you look at the level of chasing that you have to do with an employer, or, you know maybe you’re herding the cats, which are usually the big wigs, right?
 It’s like herding cats, right, everybody’s got their own ideas, their own agenda, and you’re trying to get what you need to get your job done.
 Maybe you work in a situation where you feel like you have no influence.

 My question is, like me with the weather today, how much energy and anxiety and thought are you putting into things that are out of your control in your career?

-Here’s Some Tips
+Here are Some Tips

 The second thing I would do is I would focus on what’s in your control.
-So create a list, write down this is what’s in my control in this situation.
+So create a list, and write down this is what’s in my control in this situation.

 The third thing I would do is start to strategize with what’s in your control to make you start to feel better.
 And every time you focus on what’s out of your control, gently bring yourself back to what is in your control.